Loh Kean Yew: 2022: Commonwealth and Badminton Asia Team bronzes

 In the first week of October, Loh rose to his then career-rank high of 5, replacing Kento Momota, who fell 2 spots after an update of ranking points.
 This made Loh the first men's singles player from Singapore to reach the top 5, the closest player prior to this achievement being Ronald Susilo who achieved a career high of 6th in 2004.
-In mid October, at the Denmark Open, Loh defeated number 1 seed and training partner Viktor Axelsen in the quarterfinals, winning 21–17, 21–10 in 30 minutes, ending Axelsen's 39 match-winning streak he held since the All England Open.
+In mid-October, at the Denmark Open, Loh defeated number 1 seed and training partner Viktor Axelsen in the quarterfinals, winning 21–17, 21–10 in 30 minutes, ending Axelsen's 39 match-winning streak he held since the All England Open.
 However, Loh lost in the semi-finals to Malaysia's Lee Zii Jia in straight games the next day, losing 18–21, 15–21 in 39 minutes.
-The following week at the French Open, Loh made it to the quarterfinals of the event, before bowing out to number 1 seed Viktor Axelsen 11–21, 17–21 in a repeat of the quarterfinals a week prior in Denmark.

 In early November, Loh participated in the Hylo Open as the number 4 seed.
 After defeating Shi Yuqi and Shesar Hiren Rhustavito in the first and second round, Loh crashed out to 5th seed and eventual winner Anthony Sinisuka Ginting in the quarterfinals, losing in straight games, 13–21, 14–21.
 After the tournament concluded, Loh rose 2 spots to his new career-high ranking of 3rd, replacing Anders Antonsen who fell to 5th after an update of ranking points.

-At the Australian Open 2 weeks later, Loh won against Low Pit Seng and Li Shifeng in the first and second rounds.
-In the quarter-final, facing the unseeded Shi Yuqi, Loh, the second seed, lost 21–17, 16–21, 13–21 in three games.
-However, despite the loss, Loh managed to gain enough ranking points to qualify for the 2022 BWF World Tour Finals held in Bangkok next month, becoming the first male player from Singapore to ever qualify for the season-ending final.
+Loh managed to gain enough ranking points to qualify for the 2022 BWF World Tour Finals held in Bangkok next month, becoming the first male player from Singapore to ever qualify for the season-ending final.